Skip to Content

 Take a Colectivo to Cenote Dos Ojos

-Tell the driver your destination when you get on (or show the name on your phone if you don’t speak Spanish), and pay when you get off (it’s always very cheap!).
+Tell the driver your destination when you get on (or show the name on your phone if you don’t speak Spanish), and pay when you get off (it’s always very cheap!)

-➤ If you want to get to Cenote Dos Ojos by colectivo, take it on highway 307 going north from Tulum, towards Playa del Carmen.
+➤ If you want to get to Cenote Dos Ojos by colectivo, take it on Highway 307 going north from Tulum, towards Playa del Carmen.
 There is no fixed schedule, but shuttles pass every few minutes.
-The shuttle will leave you at the entrance of Parque Dos Ojos and usually costs about 40 MXN from Tulum Town.

-⚠️ Careful though: from the entrance and the ticket booth it takes about 30 minutes by walking to get to Cenote Dos Ojos.
+⚠️ Careful though: from the entrance and the ticket booth it takes about 30 minutes on foot to get to Cenote Dos Ojos.
 The path (around 2 km long) is on a dirt road and there’s no transportation available, so make sure you wear comfortable shoes.
-If you’re coming by colectivo, avoid going at midday when it’s too hot!
-You’ll have to pass in front of Cenote Jaguar and Cenote Nicte Ha before reaching Cenote Dos Ojos.

 If you don’t want to walk for that long, check out one of the other options – this, however, it’s the cheapest way to get to Cenote Dos Ojos.